philipladuca24/PINNs-Project/Notes.md

             Notes:
             - Will need to separate the model builder from the visualiser in this doc.
             - Will try and immitate the code from HW5 -> toggle between retraining and loading in the terminal.
+Might need to implement a REPL.
             - Need to restructure code into classes to allow this.
 Current code slightly unreadable.
             - Incomplete burgers_model.py revamp.
             - runner.py hasn't been started.

-# 25/11/22
+# Integrate burgers_preprocessing.py and visualiser.py into runner.py

-    - burgers_preprocessing.py complete, need to integrate into runner.py
+    - burgers_preprocessing.py complete, needs integration.
     - visualiser.py structurally complete still needs to be debugged (see Debugging.md).
-Need to integrate into runner.py
+Needs integration.
+    - Currently all of preprocessing runs in one go, as soon as the class is instantiated all the variables are populated.
+Perhaps break into separate functions, and only call the portion that is needed as needed.
+    - Perhaps functions in runner can be moved out?
+Move gradients out, move loss functions out, etc (like how we did Beras) and only leave in the REPL (not built yet) the model runner, and the load/save methods (not yet implemented).

+# REPL

+    - Need to build REPL to allow toggling between retraining and loadine from terminal.
+    - See HW5 or SearchEngine (from CSCI 0200).

+# Debug

+    - Work through the debugging doc.